 However, there are instances where a driver deliberately tries to hit a pedestrian.
 Fortunately, the state of California offers protections for pedestrians who are injured by a reckless driver, especially if that driver deliberately caused someone harm.

-If you or a loved one was injured in a pedestrian accident in Los Angeles, you may be entitled to financial compensation.
-The experienced team of Los Angeles pedestrian accident lawyers at West Coast Trial Lawyers will recover all the compensation you are entitled to so that you can focus on your recovery and on the ones you care most about.
+If you or a loved one was injured in a pedestrian accident in Los Angeles, you may be entitled to compensation.
+The experienced team of Los Angeles pedestrian accident attorneys at West Coast Trial Lawyers will recover all the compensation you are entitled to so that you can focus on your recovery and on the ones you care most about.

 In general, due to the negligent nature of many pedestrian accidents, a victim will almost certainly be entitled to punitive damages.
 However, a pedestrian accident victim must prove that the driver deliberately tried to cause them harm.
 Punitive damages are awarded at the court’s discretion and are intended to punish a wrongdoer for his or her deliberate acts of malice.